DUNE-DAQ/daq-buildtools/docs/README.md

 ## Running

 In order to access the applications, libraries and plugins built and installed into the `$DBT_INSTALL_DIR` area during the above procedure, the system needs to be instructed on where to look for them.
-Log into a new shell, `cd` into your work area, set up the daq-buildtools environment as described at the top of this document, then do the following:
+Log into a new shell and set up the daq-buildtools environment as described at the top of this document, then do the following:
 ```
 export DBT_INSTALL_DIR=<your installation directory> # Only needed if you didn't use the default
 dbt-workarea-env